 Mitoxantrone is given intravenously (into a vein).
 The dosage and schedule is determined by the person's size and type of cancer being treated.
 You may need to have blood drawn to check your neutrophil and platelet counts and to check your liver function prior to receiving your dose of mitoxantrone.
 This medication is blue and may make your urine green or blue in color for one or two days after receiving mitoxantrone.
 Some patients may notice a bluish discoloration of the eyes as well.
 Call your doctor or nurse if you experience difficulty or pain with urination.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your care team immediately.
 Do not apply anything to the site unless instructed by your care team.

 Possible Side Effects of Mitoxantrone

 There are a number of things you can do to manage the side effects of mitoxantrone.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common side or important effects: